Nabizzle/GoPro-App/Docs/README.md

 1. Retry pairing form the beginning
 2. Restart the app and then pairing
 3. Turn the GoPro on and off
+4. Reset the connections in the connections menu
-4. Make sure you are using a python version at or above 3.10, but before 3.11
+5. Make sure you are using a python version at or above 3.10, but before 3.11

 # Using the App
 After the app is connected to a GoPro, all of the settings widgets will become active and allow you to change the settings.
 When you change the resolution, the list of